 - Russian Flagship Program

 Study abroad is an important part of undergraduate education in our increasingly interconnected world.
-Dance students often pursue Hebrew language study and an intensive dance curriculum through the following program (and new opportunities are in development):
+Dance students often pursue language study and other coursework through the following programs:

 InMotion DanceCo is a student-run organization, active at IU for over 15 years.
 Choreography is student-taught and performed by dancers from all backgrounds.
 Dance styles include jazz, lyrical, modern, hip-hop, and tap.
 Student choreography is welcome and encouraged.